mikeshenwustl/mikeshenwustl.github.io/research.md

 >## 2017
 **Chemical Engineer Intern,** Monsanto Company (Aerotek)

-- Assisted process innovation and optimization of glyphosate production
+- Assisted process innovation and optimization of glyphosate production technology
 - Performed mass and energy balances and increased efficiency on chemical and electrochemical systems

 ---
 >## 2014-15
-**Ph.D.
-Project Engineer,** X-Tend Energy, LLC
+**Process Engineer Intern,** X-Tend Energy, LLC

 - Retrofitted a furnace reactor for producing battery materials at several 100 gram/hours scale
 - Developed models and calculations for scale up to commercial scale versus a competing technology